UTSA vs. UAB NCAA Football Odds, Plays and Insights | November 20, 2021

 UAB Stats and Trends

-- UAB has played 10 games, with six wins against the spread.
+- In UAB's 10 games this year, it has six wins against the spread.

-- The Blazers have covered the spread once this year when underdogs by 4.5 points or more (in two chances).
+- This season, the Blazers have one against the spread win in two games as an underdog of 4.5 points or more.

-- UAB's games this year have hit the over on three of nine set point totals (33.3%).
+- UAB has hit the over in 33.3% of its opportunities this year (three times over nine games with a set point total).

-- UAB is 6-1 against the spread and 7-1 overall when the team puts up more than 19.0 points.
+- When UAB puts up more than 19.0 points, it is 6-1 against the spread and 7-1 overall.

-- When UAB churns out more than 322.2 yards, the team is 5-2 against the spread and 6-2 overall.
+- In games that UAB piles up over 322.2 yards, the team is 5-2 against the spread and 6-2 overall.

-- The Blazers have turned the ball over 14 times, six fewer times than the Roadrunners have forced turnovers (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.